gentabelardi/search-app/README.md

-# Search clinet using Nextjs, Tailwind Css
+# Search engine clinet using Nextjs, Tailwind Css
 ### Search app like google search but only client using nextjs and dummy data

 ## Feature